shakiashvili/python_mentoring/task_6/README.md

 `pip install beautifulsoup4`
 `pip install pytest`

-I have chosen lmxl python library, you could use html5lib as well.
+I have chosen 'html.parser' for parsing purposes but you could use lxml or html5lib
-`pip install lxml`

 To test the application